danbev/learning-ai/notes/optimization-algorithms.md

 ### RMSProp
 Root mean squared (SMS) propagation is an adaptive rate optimization simliar to AdaGrad and intented to address the issue of diminishing learning rates.
+Also a problem with AdaGrad is that it is slow the sum of gradients squared only grows and never shrinks.

 ### Adam
 Adaptive Movement Estimation (Adam) is an adaptive learning rate optimization